 a) The Officer will assess the formal complaint and determine whether the conduct forming the basis of the complaint appears to fall within the definition of sexual violence as set out in Section 3 of this Policy.

-b) If the Officer considers that the conduct in question appears to fall within the definition of sexual violence as set out in Section 3 of this Policy, the Officer will appoint an investigator pursuant to paragraph 7.4 of this Policy within 5 business days of the Officer’s determination and inform the Complainant in writing.
-The Officer will also notify the Appropriate Authority (as defined in paragraph 7.4 (c) of this Policy) of the existence of the formal complaint.
+b) If the Officer considers that the conduct in question appears to fall within the definition of sexual violence as set out in Section 3 of this Policy, the Officer will inform the Complainant and will send a Notice of Complaint to the Respondent informing the Respondent of the formal complaint, enclosing a copy of the complaint, a copy of the Policy and advise the Respondent that they will have an opportunity to provide the investigator with a written response to the complaint pursuant to section 7.4 a).
+The Officer will also notify the Appropriate Authority (as defined in paragraph 7.4 c) of this Policy) of the existence of the formal complaint.

 7.3 Review of the Officer’s assessment